Siege of Lisbon: Second Crusade

 The traditional start of the Reconquista is identified with the defeat of the Muslims in the Battle of Covadonga in 722.
 After the First Crusade in 1095–1099, Pope Paschal II urged Iberian crusaders (Portuguese, Castilians, Leonese, Aragonese, and others) to remain at home, where their own warfare was considered just as worthy as that of crusaders travelling to Jerusalem.

-In 1142, during the siege of Lisbon (1142), Afonso Henriques, taking advantage of the passage of a group of Anglo-Norman crusaders on their way to the Holy Land, attempted to use them to take the city of Lisbon.
-Although this attempt ultimately failed leaving some distrust among the crusader forces, it showed the Portuguese monarch the usefulness of such force in future attempts.
+During the siege of Lisbon in 1142, Afonso Henriques, taking advantage of the passage of a group of Anglo-Norman crusaders on their way to the Holy Land, attempted to use them to take the Muslim-ruled city of Lisbon.
+Although this attempt ultimately failed, leaving some distrust among the crusader forces, it showed the Portuguese monarch the usefulness of such force in future attempts.

 The fall of Edessa in 1144 led to a call for a new crusade by Pope Eugene III in 1145 and 1146.
-In the spring of 1147, the Pope also authorized a crusade in the Iberian peninsula, where "the war against the Moors had been going on for hundreds of years."
-Pope Eugene encouraged Marseilles, Pisa, Genoa, and other Mediterranean cities to fight in Iberia.
+In the spring of 1147, the Pope also authorized a crusade in the Iberian Peninsula, where "the war against the Moors had been going on for hundreds of years."
+Pope Eugene encouraged Marseille, Pisa, Genoa, and other Mediterranean cities to fight in Iberia.
 He also authorized Alfonso VII of León and Castile to equate his campaigns against the Moors with the rest of the Second Crusade.

 On 19 May 1147, a contingent of crusaders left from Dartmouth in England, consisting of crusaders from Flanders, Frisia, France, England, Scotland and some German polities who collectively considered themselves "Franks".
 No prince or king was in charge of the expedition, and its participants seem to have been largely made up of townsmen, who organised themselves using a sworn oath.
 Leadership was provided by Hervey de Glanvill, Constable of Suffolk.
-Other crusader captains included Arnout IV, Count of Aarschot leading the Rhinelanders, Christian of Gistel leading the Flemish and Boulogne forces, and the Anglo-Norman forces led by Simon of Dover, Andrew of London, and Saher of Archelle.
+Other crusader captains included Arnout IV, Count of Aarschot leading the Rhinelanders, Christian de Ghistelles leading the Flemish and French forces from the County of Boulogne, and the Anglo-Norman forces led by Simon of Dover, Andrew of London, and Saher of Archelle.
 Important decisions were made collectively by the commanders.